m-ghalib/asc606-mod-diff/README.md

 # ASC 606 Mod-Diff Visualizer

 A controller-facing workpaper for ASC 606 contract amendments in usage-based SaaS.
 Contract-to-cash platforms ship the engine: ingestion, metering, billing, recognition, ERP sync.
-The gap is the artifact a controller hands to an external auditor at month-end.
-The diff that ties changed contract language to the 606 treatment, the period revenue movement, the materiality flag, and the supporting source.
-This demo builds that artifact and constrains the LLM to a single job: narrate one amendment as a controller would, given pre-computed structured facts.
-Treatment classification, dollar deltas, and materiality are deterministic and authored upstream.
+The gap is the artifact a controller hands to an external auditor at month-end: a diff tying changed contract language to the 606 treatment, the period revenue movement, the materiality flag, and the supporting source.
+This demo builds that artifact, with the LLM constrained to one job: narrate one amendment as a controller would, given pre-computed treatment, dollar deltas, and materiality.
 Schema-constrained JSON output, treatment lock-in directive, citation whitelist, and append-only memo history form a four-layer defense against the failure modes that make generic 606 memos unusable in a PBC bundle.

 ## Workpaper Gap